Lee-matod/vimanager-cli/README.md

 _**NOTE:** This is an unofficial tool that is not maintained nor run by the developers of ViMusic._

 Along side with its various other functionalities, one of its key features is allowing you to move your [Spotify](https://open.spotify.com) playlists to ViMusic.
-To do this, a client ID and client secret are required.
-For more information, see the [Spotify API](https://developer.spotify.com/documentation/web-api/concepts/apps).
 _This feature is not natively supported.
 See [Spotify Support](https://github.com/Lee-matod/vimanager-cli#spotify-support) to install it._

 # Installing and updating